AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex5.md

 activity:
 ---

-# Exercise 11.5 - Take Action: send your segment to an S3-destination
+# 11.5 - Take Action: send your segment to an S3-destination

 Adobe Experience Platform also has the ability to share Audiences to Email Marketing Destinations such as Salesforce Marketing Cloud, Oracle Eloqua, Oracle Responsys and Adobe Campaign.